Matthieusoum/v4/content/projects/Partoo.md

 showInProjects: true
 ---

-Week 6 @Humind School : Design an account-mapping strategy for Partoo in the DIY market.
+Design an account-mapping strategy for Partoo in the DIY market to identify stakeholders and increase closing rate.